Postr-Inc/pascal-store/README.md

-# app-store
+# Pascal-store
-The official app store for pwa's that does not charge you to publish your app
+The official app store frontend built in vaderjs